 - 1. Development will be supported where it conserves or enhances the significance of designated and non-designated heritage assets and their setting, through high quality and sensitive design, taking into consideration appropriate scale, siting and materials. - 2.
-Development proposals which would directly affect a heritage asset or its setting should be accompanied with a Heritage Impact Assessment.
+Proposals should accord with national policy and guidance and should be accompanied by a Heritage Impact Assessment for the site.

-Justification for alterations to Designated Heritage Assets or their setting should include:
+Justification for alterations to Designated Heritage Assets or their setting will include: